How is Shiva Observed

 Mourners do not work during the shiva period and for the most part stay at home.
 During the shiva period, mourners also do not participate in parties, concerts, shows, movies, or similar events that are celebratory in nature.

 Mourners are to focus on their loss in order to be able to gradually heal, and by leaving the shiva house, mourners are surrounded by distractions and more likely to lose focus.

 Sitting on a Low Chair

 Visitors to a shiva home may also see that mirrors are covered.
 Although there are many explanations for this practice, the most widely accepted is that a mourner should not be concerned with his or her personal appearance at this time.
 In addition, while in mourning, some people will not wear makeup, men won’t shave or wear new clothes, and some will not wear shoes for the same reason.

 Burning a Candle

 A tall candle traditionally burns in the shiva home for seven days as a sign of memorial.

 This ritual calls for the mourner to wear a torn garment during the shiva, while on Shabbat, High Holy Days and festivals, no public signs of mourning are worn.

 In the Jewish religion, there are certain prayers recited to honor of the passing of loved ones, celebrate their life, and help with coping during the mourning process.
 Such prayers include the Mourner’s Kaddish and the Prayer of Mercy (or “Kel Maleh Rachamim”).

-Upon returning to the cemetery, there may be a pitcher of water outside the front door to wash one’s hands.
+Upon returning from the cemetery, there may be a pitcher of water outside the front door to wash one’s hands.
 This custom has many sources, but the most common reason is to symbolically wash off any impurities associated with the cemetery and death.